quoid/userscripts/README.md

 > If you move files from the require folder or manually edit the `manifest.json` file, you will likely break app/extension functionality.

 ## Contributing
-Code level contributions are welcome.
-I prefer to collaborate directly with contributors rather than receiving spontaneous pull requests.
+Code level contributions are welcome. *I prefer to collaborate directly with contributors rather than receiving spontaneous pull requests*.
 If you feel you can improve the project in some way, please reach out to me by email or by opening an issue with your improvement/feature request.

 Further, any issue marked "help wanted" is actively seeking assistance.
 Please respond to those issues with feedback, guidance or offers of coding assistance.